AFRICA

 21) Transactions involving only foreign businesses (foreign-to-foreign)

-Foreign-to-foreign transactions are not excepted from the merger control process per se.
+Foreign-to-foreign transactions are not exempted from the merger control process.
+Whenever relevant thresholds are met, the merger control regime applies.

 22) No overlap of activities of the parties

 There are no exemptions for transactions with no overlap of activities.
-The overlap is only relevant for the analysis during the merger control process.
+The overlap or the impact on competition are only relevant for the analysis by the competition authorities during the merger control process.

 23) Other exemptions from notification duty even if thresholds ARE met?